The War of the Realms: Plot

 Frigga grabs the sword of the Black Bifrost Bridge and sends members of her group to the other realms to recruit more allies, in which they succeed.
 Frigga opens a portal to Jotunheim, where Captain America's group and a weakened Thor go through.
 The rest of the groups arrive in the Avengers Mountain, where they are attacked.
 Black Panther and Shuri activate the Celestial in the Avengers Mountain, which destroys all of Malekith's forces.
 While Thor is in the infirmary, Odin wakes up and demands to know where Frigga is.
 Captain America tries telling Odin that he cannot fight while injured, but Iron Man reveals that he, Shuri, and Screwbeard the Dwarf created an armor that is a mixture of uru and vibranium for Odin to wear in battle.
 Malekith tries to tame the symbiote by using a dagger of living abyss on the Venom symbiote to reshape it into Knull's All-Black, designed to kill Asgardians.
 Frigga is busy fighting off the endless hordes when Malekith throws the Venom symbiote as a spear at Frigga.
 Before he can kill her, Odin arrives in his new armor and allows Frigga to destroy the Black Bifrost Bridge.
 On Midgard, after being fully healed, Thor announces that he will lead the charge against Malekith's army.

 Wakanda is attacked by evil Angels of Heaven when Hildegarde, Okoye, Lady Sif, Angela, Black Panther, Punisher, and the Light Elves arrive to help.
 In Uruguay, the Enchantress raises the dead, but Ghost Rider, Doctor Strange, and Balder the Brave ward her off.
-Spider-Man has allied with the Spiders of Hel to defeat the enemies, She-Hulk along with Deadpool, Luke Cage, Daredevil and Iron Fist, are fighting against Ulik the Troll and his army in Australia.
-Near Roxxon Headquarters, service has been restored with the helps of Broo and Gorilla-Man of the Agents of Wakanda, while Blade and Ka-Zar, along with the Vanir Gods, come to their rescue.
+Spider-Man has allied with the Spiders of Hel to defeat the enemies, She-Hulk along with Deadpool, Luke Cage, Daredevil and Iron Fist, are fighting against Ulik and his army in Australia.
+Near Roxxon headquarters, service has been restored with the Agents of Wakanda, while Blade and Ka-Zar, along with the Vanir Gods, come to their rescue.
 Roz Solomon and Jane Foster fight Minotaur, causing Roxxon's stocks to end up in a free fall.
 Captain Marvel defeats Sindr in Shanghai with Wolverine, Shang-Chi, Hawkeye, and the Warriors Three helping defeat the Fire Demons.
-In Manhattan, Iron Man equips the Dwarves with War Machine armor, and they lead the attack on Laufey with help from the Fantastic Four.
-In London, Captain America is helping Captain Britain fight off Dark Elves, Thori is dealing with the Dark Witches, and Volstagg controls the Destroyer Armor to defeat Kurse.
+In Manhattan, Iron Man equips the dwarves with War Machine armor, and they lead the attack on Laufey with help from the Fantastic Four.
+In London, Captain America is helping Captain Britain fight off Dark Elves, Thori is dealing with the Dark Witches, and Volstagg controls the Destroyer armor to defeat Kurse.
 Thor returns and helps turn the tide.
 Then Daredevil takes Thor to the sun, where Thor reveals that when Asgard was destroyed, he threw a seed in the sun, which grew into Yggdrasil.
 Thor orders Daredevil to nail Thor onto the tree and ignore his screams until Thor can find an answer.